 When you and your kids hear a siren, (whether an ambulance, police car, fire truck, and sometimes life flight) stop what you are doing and say a prayer.
 Show your kids that people face challenges where complete strangers rally together for them.

 You never know what those people or their families are currently facing.
 You don’t know if an ambulance is rushing to the scene of a fatal accident.
-You don’t know if a police man is about to answer a domestic disturbance call.
+You don’t know if a police officer is about to answer a domestic disturbance call.

 In our household, every time we hear a siren, we say a quick prayer for the first responders and the people they are going to help (as well as their families).